debezium/debezium/README.md

 Please see the [README.md](https://github.com/debezium/debezium#building-debezium) in the main repository for general instructions on building Debezium from source (prerequisites, usage of Docker etc).

-### Building the Cassandra connector
+### Building the Cassandra 3.x connector

-In order to build the Cassandra connector you'll need JDK <= 9 because Cassandra doesn't support Java versions above Java 9.
+In order to build the Cassandra connector you'll need JDK 8 because Cassandra 3.x doesn't support Java versions above Java 8.
+That also means dependencies like `debezium-core` have to be built as Java 8 bytecode version 52.0 as well, either by compiling it with Java 8 or specifying Java 8 bytecode generation on newer versions of Java.

 Then the Cassandra connector can be built like so:

     $ mvn clean install -am -pl debezium-connector-cassandra

 If you have multiple Java installation on your machine you can select the correct version by setting JAVA_HOME env var:

     $ JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64 mvn clean install -am -pl debezium-connector-cassandra